How to Lower Your Biological Age

 Let’s explore the five pillars of biological age reversal, backed by research and ready for you to implement starting today.

-## 1. Optimize Your Diet with Nutrient-Dense, Anti-Inflammatory Foods
+1. Optimize Your Diet with Nutrient-Dense

 What the science says: Your diet directly influences DNA methylation patterns, which are the foundation of epigenetic aging clocks.
 A 2023 study in the FASEB Journal confirmed that dietary interventions—particularly those rich in phytonutrients, healthy fats, and fiber—can slow cellular aging [3].